Writing Studies Faculty.

 Currently a doctoral candidate in Arts & Letters at Drew University.
 She earned her M.A. in Children’s Literature and her B.A. in English from Monmouth University.
 Her areas of interest include trauma theory, disability theory, narrative theory, young adult and children’s literature, dystopian and utopian fiction, and teaching composition.
 Her dissertation explores the use and purpose of trauma in young adult dystopias.

 Dr. Orsini received his Doctorate in Arts and letters in 2016 from Drew University, where he also earned an M.A. in English; his B.A. in English and Creative Writing is from Washington College in Maryland.
 His poetry has been published in VIA and The Stillwater Review, and by the Academy of American Poets.
 His essay “The Buddhist Influence in Women’s Literature of the Harlem Renaissance” was published in the east-west Journal Cerebration.
-His dissertation was entitled The Buddhist Beat Poetics of Diane di Prima and Lenore Kandel.
+His dissertation, entitled The Buddhist Beat Poetics of Diane di Prima and Lenore Kandel, was recently published by Beatdom Books.